primer/react/docs/content/SelectMenu.md

 ### SelectMenu.List

 Wrapper around SelectMenu items.
 Use multiple `SelectMenu.List` components when using tab navigation within the select menu.
-Handle selected tab state in the consuming application and dynamically apple the `hidden` HTML attribute on the list to hide unselected tabs.
+Handle selected tab state in the consuming application and dynamically apply the `hidden` HTML attribute on the list to hide unselected tabs.

 | Name | Type | Default | Description |
 | :- | :- | :-: | :- |